 BA in Earth Sciences

-A major in earth sciences requires the completion of 15 courses approved by the department with a grade of C or better in each of the required earth science and required related courses.
+The major in Earth Sciences requires the completion of fifteen 4-credit courses approved by the department with a grade of C or better in each of the required Earth Sciences and required related courses.
 In addition, the student must pass an approved summer field course.